GED vs HiSET – What Is Easier To Pass?

 Which States Offer the HiSET?

 The states listed below offer the HiSET high school equivalency exam.
 Adults who did not complete their high school education can use the high school equivalency test to earn a credential that compares to a standard high school degree.
-Check here to learn more about the -> cost of HiSET testing in every state.
+Check here to learn about the cost of HiSET testing in every state.

 The HiSET is offered both in a computer-based model and in a paper-and-pencil format, except in New Jersey and West Virginia, where the tests are administered on a computer.